Brunch Recipes For Lazy Sunday Mornings

 Quiche: Basically an open-faced egg pie, quiches are one of the most delectable and savory brunch foods.
 They can be filled with meat or vegetables and taste great warm or cold.

 - Fine Dining Lovers’ class French quiche Lorraine recipe consists of strong flavors like prosciutto, gruyere cheese, ham, onion and garlic and is sure to get you going in the morning.

 - This bacon and leek quiche from Delish will have everyone asking for more.
 Leeks are an underutilized vegetable, so give them their chance to shine in this brunch dish.

 Bread pudding: Bread pudding is one of the most versatile dishes.
 Depending on what ingredients you use, you can serve it for breakfast, a side or dessert.

 - For a breakfast bread pudding, try this sausage and cheddar bread pudding from Once Upon a Chef.
 It can even be made ahead of time and cooked when you’re ready to serve it.

 - This butternut squash and cheddar bread pudding from Bon Appetit makes for a great brunch entree or a dinner side.

 Muffins: Who doesn’t like muffins?
 The good thing about making a delicious warm batch of muffins on a Sunday morning is the fact that you’ll be able to bring them for breakfast throughout the week, too!

-- These marmalade muffins from Big Girls Small Kitchen are so easy to make, requiring just orange juice, marmalade and walnuts for a refreshing citrus breakfast treat.
+- These marmalade muffins from Mon Petit Four are so easy to make, requiring orange juice and marmalade for a refreshing citrus breakfast treat.

 - Delish’s strawberry rhubarb muffins are sure to become your new go-to muffin recipe.
 With strawberries, rhubarb and lemon zest, it’ll taste like summertime, even if there’s snow on the ground!